camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/27-markers/10-required-rule.html.md

 <img class="img-responsive" src="ref:asset:/assets/cmmn/required-marker.png"/>

-This rule will be evaluated when the milestone, stage or task is instantiated and transitions to <code>AVAILABLE</code> state, and their <code>boolean</code> value will be maintained for the rest of the file of the corresponding instance.
-The required rule determines whether the milestone, stage or task instance having this condition must be in the <code>COMPLETED</code>, <code>TERMINATED</code> or <code>DISABLED</code> state in order for its parent stage instance to transition into the <code>COMPLETED</code> state.
+A plan item may be *required*, meaning that it has to reach an end-like state before the containing stage can complete.
+Whether a plan item is required can be specified by a *required rule*.

-If this rule is not present, then it is considered <code>false</code>.
-If this rule evaluates to <code>true</code>, the parent stage instance must not transition to complete state unless this milestone, stage or task instance is in the <code>COMPLETED</code>, <code>TERMINATED</code> or <code>DISABLED</code> state.
+This rule is evaluated when the milestone, stage or task is instantiated and transitions to the state <code>AVAILABLE</code>, and its result value of type `boolean` is maintained throughout the remainder of the case instance.
+If this rule evaluates to <code>true</code>, the plan item's parent stage instance must not transition to <code>COMPLETED</code> state unless the plan item is in the <code>COMPLETED</code>, <code>TERMINATED</code> or <code>DISABLED</code> state.
+For example, a task that has not yet been worked on, i.e. it is in state <code>ENABLED</code>, prevents its containing stage to complete.
+If the rule is not present, then it is considered to be <code>false</code>.

 ```xml
 <planItem id="PlanItem_HumanTask_1" definitionRef="HumanTask_1">